Oregon wildfires race through small towns, scorching hundreds of buildings

 In a news release, the Office of the State Fire Marshal said firefighters and equipment had been mobilized to address the crisis in Medford, as well as in the nearby cities of Phoenix and Talent that witnesses said had already been damaged by fire.

-Doug Grafe, chief of fire protection for the state’s department of forestry, told reporters Wednesday that “we are absolutely in unprecedented times.”
+Doug Grafe, chief of fire protection for the state’s Forestry Department, told reporters Wednesday that “we are absolutely in unprecedented times.”

 “This is new territory for us,” he said, noting that strong winds are traveling down canyons and driving fires deep into valleys across the state, especially along the western slopes of the Cascades.
 “Absolutely no area of this state is free from fire.”

-Here in the fairground parking lot, Vivian Hill waited Wednesday outside her car, where a cat and four kittens napped in the driver’s seat.
+In the Salem fairground parking lot, Vivian Hill waited Wednesday outside her car, where a cat and four kittens napped in the driver’s seat.
 She had fled her home in Lyons, Ore., before dawn on Tuesday, after her phone rang and an automated voice from the county told her to leave.

 As she scrambled to do so, two of her other kittens ran away, so she wasn’t able to get them into the car to evacuate.
 She worried about her beloved cat with a split lip, Willy Wonkers, back in the home she fled.

-“I seen the skies and I freaked,” she said.
-“I thought I was in hell.
-This is the beginning of the end.”

-Wilson reported from Santa Barbara, Calif., and Mooney reported from Washington D.C.
-Timothy Bella, Andrew Freedman, Jason Samenow and Kim Bellware in Washington D.C. contributed to this report.
+Wilson reported from Santa Barbara, Calif., and Mooney reported from Washington, D.C.
+Timothy Bella, Andrew Freedman, Jason Samenow and Kim Bellware in Washington, D.C., contributed to this report.